vnktsh/scala-spark-creditdefault/README.md

 # Spark app to analyze credit card default data

 ## About project
 Customers who own credit cards are expected to pay off their balances monthly.
-But, sometimes they faild to pay the bill and default.
+But, sometimes they failed to pay the bill and default.
 Banks need to know the risk analysis of defaulted customers and predict likelihood of future payments or non-payments and act accordingly.

-The dataset contains information about customers for past 6 month payment history and their personal attrubutes.
+The dataset contains information about customers for past 6 month payment history and their personal attributes.

 Each row has following columns.